146 Griffen Ave,

 Quaker Ridge

 Quaker Ridge Golf Club is home to one of the top-rated and finest championship golf courses in New York.
 The excellent tree-lined parkland layout contains a wealth of wonderfully crafted, memorable and challenging holes.
 Definitely a course that will challenge your all-round game.
-However, this is a private course generally playable only by members and their guests.

 Private club; visitors/guests may only play if hosted by a member.